Financial governance for NFP’s.

 Then efficiently be using any surplus to reinvest in the organisation to either reduce the risk and costs by reducing debt, or to increase our outputs or grow the organisation by reinvesting in assets.

-I did say the key to long term sustainability is to keep this cycle turning over smoothly and efficiently.
+The key to long term sustainability is to keep this cycle turning over smoothly and efficiently.
 But how do we measure that efficiency?
 We use financial ratios.
 The ratios simply compare one number with another which tells us something about the organisation.
-As I mentioned earlier a useful ratio to look at is what percentage of expenses is spent on operations and what is spent on service delivery?
+As I mentioned earlier its useful to understand what percentage of expenses is spent on operations and what is spent on service delivery.

 It’s also useful to look at how the surplus is being used to either reduce liabilities and reduce the risk to the organisation, or in reinvesting in assets to grow the organisation and increase the social impact.

-So, in this video we have looked at the regulatory framework for NFP’s and why it’s important to keep good financial records.
+So in this video, we have looked at the regulatory framework for not-for-profits and why it’s important to keep good financial records.
 We looked at the types of records that need to be kept, then at the financial statements that are collated from these records and what information we can glean from them.
-It’s vitally important that an organisation’s financial governance be effectively managed for the organisation to continue to be able to provide its service to the community.